lcontami/ecpy/docs/source/dev_guide/application.rst

 system to run in a situation where the workbench is absent.
 Those are considered to be run-time dependencies.

-If your plugin introduces new object which can, for example, be used in tasks either as a build or as a runtime dependency you need to contribute either a
+If your plugin introduces a new object which can, for example, be used in tasks either as a build or as a runtime dependency you need to contribute either a
 |BuildDependency| object to the 'ecpy.app.dependencies.build' extension point
 or a |RuntimeDependecy| object to the 'ecpy.app.dependencies.runtime'